julia-dizhak/god-frontend-code-test/README.md

 # Volvo Cars (Global Online Digital)

-## Front-end coding test (React)
+## Front-end

-Our team's designer has come up with a new design to show our latest and greatest recharge cars on the website.
+Present a latest and greatest recharge cars.

 Here is how the design look like for desktop and mobile (files are stored under `docs` folder)